 PLAN FUN ACTIVITIES AND MAKE A POSITIVE IMPACT WITHIN THE PROJECTS IN CUSCO

 ENJOY THE LOCAL CULTURE WITH SALSA CLASSES & PERUVIAN CUISINE CLASSES

 EXTRAORDINARY TRAVEL OPPORTUNITIES TO THE SACRED VALLEY & MACHU PICCHU

 BACKGROUND TO THE CHILDCARE PROGRAM

 The majestic city of the Incas, whilst tourist-based and thriving, is a city of the poor.
 People will travel from hungry villages hoping to sell their crafts and clothes just to make enough to eat.
-Each year in the city of Cusco, millions of tourist visit to explore the Incan culture and venture to Machu Picchu.
+Each year in the city of Cusco, millions of tourists visit to explore the Incan culture and venture to Machu Picchu.
 Although high tourism and a thriving economy exist, more than half of the population still lives in poverty.